top of page

 0090E534-5356-4704-AA6D-EBF70157CD23.JPG

-Morgan Harris is a guitarist based in Fort Collins, Colorado.
-Originally from Australia, they have made a name for themselves by rethinking the role of the guitar in old time music, developing a style of melodic playing that recreates the droning, driving sound characteristic of old time fiddle and banjo.
-In 2020 Morgan released their debut album Old Time Guitar, a collection of fifteen solo guitar instrumentals that showcase their groundbreaking approach.
-Their music has been featured on The Bluegrass Situation and the podcast Relax Your Grid (with Matt Brown).
+Morgan Harris is a guitarist based in Portland, Oregon.
+Originally from Australia, she has made a name for herself by rethinking the role of the guitar in old time music, developing a style of melodic playing that recreates the droning, driving sound characteristic of old time fiddle and banjo.
+Morgan's solo record Alone Will Tell showcases this groundbreaking approach, drawing on historic source recordings of driving fiddle breakdowns, hypnotic banjo pieces and austere mountain ballads.
+Her playing has been featured on The Bluegrass Situation and Acoustic Guitar Magazine.

 bottom of page